TheRustyPickle/Rex/README.md

 # Rex
-A terminal based interface to keep track of income, expense and transactions writted in Rust and uses tui-rs.
-Stores the data in a local database and shows the changes that was made to the balance for each transaction on selection.
+A terminal based interface to keep track of income, expense and transactions, written in Rust and uses tui-rs.
+Stores the data in a local sqlite database and shows the changes that was made to the balance for each transaction on selection.

 <img src="https://dl.dropboxusercontent.com/s/ecnixug3vus2bj7/Rex_1.png" alt="Rex_1" width="48%" > <img src="https://dl.dropboxusercontent.com/s/uzi0ft4aw5u68gf/Rex_2.png" alt="Rex_2" width="48%" >